achakraborty2024/movie-recommendation-system/src/README.md

 - **Analysis Reports**: HTML reports, visualizations, performance metrics
 - **Deployment Configs**: Configuration files for production deployment
 - **Logs**: Detailed execution logs and error reports

-## 🤝 Contributing

-To extend or modify the system:

-1. **Add New Models**: Extend the base recommender classes in `model_design.py`
-2. **Custom Analysis**: Add new metrics in `model_analysis.py`
-3. **New Agents**: Create additional agents in `ai_agents.py`
-4. **Pipeline Steps**: Extend the main pipeline with new processing steps

-## 📝 License

-This project follows the same license as the original notebook.
-Please refer to the notebook's license information.

-## 📞 Support

-For issues or questions:

-1. Check the individual module documentation
-2. Review the example usage in each file's `main()` function
-3. Examine the comprehensive pipeline in `main_pipeline.py`
-4. Refer to the original notebook for algorithm details

----

-*This modular extraction was created to improve code organization, reusability, and deployment readiness while preserving all the functionality from the original Jupyter notebook.*